tableau/metadata-api-samples/samples/custom-sql-statistics/README.md

 ### Known limitations
-This script does not include CustomSQL used from Prep flows.
+This script does not include Custom SQL used from Prep flows.